farismnrr/fitquotient/docs/ARCHITECTURE.md

 ### 1. Docker Compose (Recommended)

-- All services containerized
+- **Single Container Architecture**: Core API, CV Assessor, and Frontend run in one container (`fitquotient`).
-- Single command deployment
+- **Infrastructure**: Redis and Qdrant run as separate containers.
-- Easy local development
+- **Easy Setup**: Single `docker-compose.yml` in the root directory.

-Note: The primary Docker Compose file for the Core services and supporting infra is located at `fitquotient_core/docker-compose.yml`.
-The multi-service container entrypoint used inside the container image is `fitquotient_core/docker-startup.sh`.
+Note: The primary Docker Compose file is located at `docker-compose.yml` in the project root.
+It uses the `docker-startup.sh` script to manage the multi-service container.

 ### 2. Manual Installation